vertica/vertica-sql-go/README.md

 Have a bug or an idea?
 Please see `CONTRIBUTING.md` for details.

+### Benchmarks

+You can run a benchmark and profile it with a command like:
+`go test -bench '^BenchmarkRowsWithLimit$' -benchmem -memprofile memprofile.out -cpuprofile profile.out -run=none`

+and then explore it with `go tool pprof`.
+The `-run` part excludes the tests for brevity.

 ## Acknowledgements

 We would like to thank the creators and contributors of the vertica-python library, and members of the Vertica team, for their help in understanding the wire protocol.